Anne Wilhelmina Monck

 by Hugh Douglas Hamilton 2

-He held the office of Member of Parliament (M.P.) for County Galway [Ireland] between 1768 and 1797.1 He gained the rank of Captain in the service of the Colonel Bagshaw's Regiment of Foot.3 He held the office of Sheriff of County Kilkenny in 1777.1 He was Colonel of the 1st Connaught Provincial Regiment between 1781 and 1783.5 He was created 1st Baron Kilconnel of Garbally, co.
+He held the office of Member of Parliament (M.P.) for County Galway [Ireland] between 1768 and 1797.1 He gained the rank of Captain in the Colonel Bagshaw's Regiment of Foot.3 He held the office of Sheriff of County Kilkenny in 1777.1 He was Colonel of the 1st Connaught Provincial Regiment between 1781 and 1783.5 He was created 1st Baron Kilconnel of Garbally, co.
 Galway [Ireland] on 25 November 1797.1 He was created 1st Viscount Dunlo of Dunlo and Ballinasloe, in the Counties of Galway and Roscommon [Ireland] on 3 January 1801.1 He was created 1st Earl Clancarty, co.
 Cork [Ireland] on 11 February 1803.1

 Children of William Power Keating Trench, 1st Earl of Clancarty and Anne Gardiner